keymanapp/keyman.com/ldml/index.md

 - **What is the impact on existing developed keyboards in .kmn format?**

   None.
-Keyman and Keyman Developer continues to support the thousands of languages in .kmn files and the .kmn format.
+Keyman and Keyman Developer continue to support the thousands of languages in .kmn files and the .kmn format.

 - **Will there be a facility available to automatically convert .kmn to LDML or vice versa?**